Duplicate Content Filtered Out of Search Results

 Mirrors of sites used to be very popular, for when a site became so busy that people could use an alternative source to get to the same information or content.
-Larger sites that might have used mirrored sites in the past often use muliple servers and load balancing these days, but mirrors do still exist (and the wikipedia has a nice article about mirrors explaining why).
-Search engines may be able to recognize duplicated URL structures of mirrored sites, and may ignore some mirrored sites that they find.
+Larger sites that might have used mirrored sites in the past often use multiple servers and load balancing these days, but mirrors do still exist (and the Wikipedia has a nice article about mirrors explaining why).
+Search engines may be able to recognize duplicated URL structures of mirrored sites and may ignore some mirrored sites that they find.

 Patents Involving Duplicate Content